Pinrang Regency

-Pinrang Regency (ᨄᨙᨋ) is one of the twenty-one regencies in South Sulawesi Province of Indonesia.
+Pinrang Regency (Kabupaten Pinrang, ᨄᨙᨋ) is one of the twenty-one regencies in South Sulawesi Province of Indonesia.
 Pinrang town in Watang Sawitto District is the administrative capital of Pinrang Regency.
 The regency is situated in the northwest of the South Sulawesi peninsula, and covers a land area of 1,896.57 km^{2}.
-It had a population of 351,161 at the 2010 Census and 403,994 at the 2020 Census; the official estimate as at mid 2023 was 417,932 (comprising 206,252 males and 211,680 females).
+It had a population of 351,161 at the 2010 Census and 403,994 at the 2020 Census; the official estimate as at mid 2025 was 427,785 (comprising 211,330 males and 216,455 females).

 Administrative districts

-Pinrang Regency comprises twelve administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+Pinrang Regency comprises twelve administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the location of the district administrative centres, the number of administrative villages in each district (totalling 69 rural desa and 40 urban kelurahan), and its post code.